Edmonbelchev/livewire-multiple-file-upload/README.md

-# Livewire File Upload Test
+# Livewire Multiple File Upload to S3 Bucket

 This repository contains a simple setup to test multiple file uploads to S3 bucket using Livewire in Laravel.
 Follow the instructions below to get started.